-If you’re struggling with the holiday season, know that you are not alone.
-As the big day approaches, many of us scramble with all the responsibility and the desire to get things done.
+If you’re struggling with the holiday season, know that you are not alone: many of us scramble with all the responsibility and the desire to get things done.

 With all this perceived responsibility, it’s easy to fall victim to the pressures and start feeling negatively towards Christmas.